A multi-state mapping approach to surface hopping: Multi-state mapping

 Assuming the initial electronic wavefunction is normalized, the populations will always sum up to one in any basis, $\sum_{n=1}^N P_n = \sum_{n=1}^N|c_n|^2=1$, and they will always be non-negative, $P_n\geq 0$.
 (The electronic evolution in Eq.~\eqref{eq:dotc_dia} is unitary and preserves these two conditions for all time.)
 In the two-level case, one can visualize $(P_1,P_2)$ as a point evolving on the line segment between $(1,0)$ and $(0,1)$.
 Similarly, in the three-level case $(P_1,P_2,P_3)$ is a point on the triangle with vertices $(1,0,0)$, $(0,1,0)$, and $(0,0,1)$.
 Figure~\ref{fig:simplex} illustrates the regions of different active surfaces for these two cases.
 In general, for $N$ levels, $(P_1,P_2,\dots,P_N)$ is a point on the \emph{simplex}

-which is a geometrical object that can be thought of as a high-dimensional triangle with vertices on the unit vectors.
+which is a geometrical object that can be thought of as a high-dimensional triangle with vertices on the unit vectors.\cite{bengtsson2017geometry}

-When a trajectory passes from the region associated with adiabatic state $a$ to that associated with state $b$, there is a `hop' and we rescale the momentum along the nonadiabatic coupling vector.
-If the kinetic energy is insufficient to hop, we reverse the momentum along this vector.
-So far, everything is identical to the two-level case.\cite{Mannouch2023mash} In the three-level case, however, we need to address a new issue, which is that hops can occur between states that are uncoupled from each other.
+When a trajectory passes from the region associated with adiabatic state $a$ to that associated with state $b$, there is a `hop', and we rescale the momentum along a direction determined by the nonadiabatic coupling vector as explained in detail in Appendix~E. If the kinetic energy is insufficient to hop, we reverse the momentum along the same direction.
+So far, everything is just a direct extension of the two-level case.\cite{Mannouch2023mash} In the three-level case, however, we need to address a new issue, which is that hops can occur between states that are uncoupled from each other.
 For example, if states 1 and 2 are coupled but both are uncoupled from state 3, then trajectories that start in the blue region but are close enough to the green can hop to state 3 before they reach state 2.
 It is not obvious how to deal with this situation.
 The simplest option is to accept it.
 Another option would be to reject the hop if the coupling between the two relevant states (in this case 1 and 3) is less than a given threshold.
 As in the case of insufficient kinetic energy, one would in such a situation also reverse the momentum.
 Here we will adopt the simplest option and accept the hop regardless of how strongly coupled the states are.
 This avoids the ambiguity of defining a coupling threshold and it finishes our discussion of the dynamics.
 What remains to be decided is how to measure observables.
-Since our aim is a method that gives the correct quantum-mechanical equilibrium populations in the long-time limit, we shall begin by discussing what happens when the dynamics has reached equilibrium.
+Since our aim is a method that gives the correct quantum-classical equilibrium populations in the long-time limit, we shall begin by discussing what happens when the dynamics has reached equilibrium.